With a National Art Pass you get

-The history centre for the Isle of Ely & the Fens, Ely Museum tells the story of the area from the Jurassic period to the 20th century.
+The history centre for the Isle of Ely and the Fens, Ely Museum tells the story of the area from the Jurassic period to the 20th century.

 Two floors of permanent displays take visitors on a journey through the Isle and surrounding district’s past, spanning the formation of the Fens and the first inhabitants to the two World Wars and comprising around 4000 items, mostly donated by local people.